 What are the Intune Team Roles & Responsibilities?

 In a high-level following are the roles and responsibilities of Intune team.
-Some parts of it have involvement of Azure AD and other teams of the organization.
+Some parts of it have the involvement of Azure AD and other teams of the organization.

 Understanding the roles and responsibilities will help the IT Pros to understand, How Intune works?
 And How Intune will be deployed within the organization?
-More details available in my previous post “Intune Team’s Roles and Responsibilities.”
+More details are available in my previous post “Intune Team’s Roles and Responsibilities.”

 Setting up a team is also part of Learn Microsoft Intune process.